lohitpt252003/frontend-for-annaforces/README.md

 -   **`App.js`**: Manages a global `isLoading` state and passes a `setGlobalLoading` function to components that make API calls.
 It conditionally renders the `LoadingSpinner` based on the `isLoading` state.
 -   **API-calling Components**: Components like `Login`, `Problems`, `ProblemDetail`, `CodeSubmission`, `ProblemSubmissions`, `Profile`, `UserSubmissions`, `Contests`, and `ContestDetail` now accept `setGlobalLoading` as a prop.
 They call `setGlobalLoading(true)` before initiating an API request and `setGlobalLoading(false)` in the `finally` block of the API call to hide the spinner.
 These components now utilize a centralized API utility (`src/utils/api.js`) for making requests, which now directly returns the parsed JSON response (or text for non-JSON responses) and handles global concerns like unauthorized responses (e.g., session expiration) by redirecting to the login page.

+### PDF Support

+The application now supports PDF versions of problem statements and solutions.

+-   **`ProblemDetail`**: If a PDF version of the problem statement is available, a "View PDF Statement" button will be displayed.
+Clicking this button will open the PDF in a new tab.
+-   **`SolutionDetail`**: If a PDF version of the solution is available, a "View PDF Solution" button will be displayed.
+Clicking this button will open the PDF in a new tab.

+This feature is enabled by checking for `has_pdf_statement` and `has_pdf_solution` flags in the API responses.

 ### Mathematical Rendering

 To ensure accurate and visually appealing display of mathematical expressions, especially in problem constraints, the frontend now integrates `react-katex`.
 This library allows rendering LaTeX-like mathematical notation directly within React components, providing high-quality typography for complex formulas.